kwirk/eventgallery/admin/doc/readme.md

 - do not use special characters in your file names like Umlaute, +, or things like this.
 Make your file names safe for the web.
 - Error 500: the PHP function imageconvolution does not work on your server.
 For now one user reported this using PHP 5.3.8.
 After commenting out the line of code the gallery worked fine.
 - MooTools JavaScript library is not available
+- you use space character in your folder name (fixed since 2.6.2)

 # Event Gallery Release Notes {#ReleaseNotes}